 The number of treatments may vary for each patient.
 Patients with a quick response are more likely to benefit than those without a quick response.
 However, the effect of the treatment is cumulative, so you will typically need more than one (3–5) treatment.

-There is no evidence that holding your pee strengthens your pelvic floor.
-In fact, you may actually weaken your pelvic floor muscles by doing this.
-Holding your pee can lead to many issues, including urinary tract infections, bladder stones, and kidney damage.
-If you have trouble controlling your bladder, pelvic floor physiotherapy can help.
-A physiotherapist can teach you exercises to improve the strength of your pelvic floor muscles and help you regain control of your bladder.
+There is some evidence that a weak pelvic floor can lead to problems controlling bowel movements.
+If you have difficulty controlling your bowels, pelvic floor physiotherapy may help.
+A physiotherapist can teach you exercises to improve the strength and function of your pelvic floor muscles.

 Plantar fasciitis is a degenerative condition of the plantar fascia, a fibrous band of tissue on the sole of the foot that helps to support the arch.
 It typically occurs when the plantar fascia is overloaded or overstretched and results in heel pain with symptoms ranging from mild to severe.

 It’s crucial to follow your physiotherapist’s recommendations regarding the duration and frequency of your sessions.
 The decision to conclude therapy should be based on your progress, therapeutic goals, and in consultation with your physiotherapist.
 Prematurely discontinuing can lead to incomplete recovery or potential relapse.
 Always discuss your feelings, progress, and any concerns with your therapist to determine the best course of action for your unique situation.